Meow & Forever

 Rehoming with Meow & Forever

 Meow & Forever is not a “waiting list” for your cat to be surrendered to FieldHaven.
 It is a program where you have access to our adoption experts who’ve had nearly two decades experience placing kitties in homes.
 We are clever at marketing and match-making.
 You have access to all that talent!
 Additionally, we partner with several other adoption programs where there could be opportunities to transfer your kitty.
-To maintain the high standards of health care cats in our adoption program receive before adoption, we require the following of cats in Meow & Forever:
+To assure good health, we require cats in Meow & Forever to be:

-We also require good quality photos and videos to include in your kitty’s posting.
-It is also important that you add new content (photos, updates, video) periodically to keep the posting fresh and interesting.
+It’s important to provide us with good quality photos (and videos if possible).
 Take a look at this short, fun video for taking great photos with your cell phone.

 Here’s how our program works.
 With Meow and Forever, the goal is to keep cats out of shelters, so they will stay with you until a home is found.
 We’ll get them on our website and social media and share the link with you, letting you know when it is posted.
 We provide a brief background, photos and your contact information.
 We direct all inquiries to you, via phone and email, so be sure to check messages often and answer unknown calls during this time.
 You will set up meet and greets at your home, talk to possible adopters and decide on the new home.
 You can, if needed, use the FieldHaven shelter for the meet and greet, as long as it is scheduled with our team in advance.